Consensys/doc.teku/docs/HowTo/Get-Started/Checkpoint-Start.md

 !!! important

-    You need access to a beacon chain client with [REST API enabled] (for example Teku) to download the finalized checkpoint state file.
+    You need access to a beacon node with [REST API enabled] (for example, Teku) to download the finalized checkpoint state file.

-The following command downloads a recent finalized checkpoint state from a beacon chain client, and starts Teku:
+The following command downloads a recent finalized checkpoint state from a beacon node, and starts Teku:

 ```bash